-POLS 109 - Civics and the Constitutions Credit Hours: .5
+POLS 109-Civics and the Constitutions Credit Hours: .5

-Prerequisite: ENGL 070 with a grade of C or higher or equivalent placement scores.
+Prerequisite: None.
 Designed to meet the requirements of Senate Bill 807.
 Intended for students testing out of history or government courses or transferring these courses from another state.
 This is a pass/fail online course.

-POLS 175 - Political Science Internship Credit Hours: 1 to 4
+POLS 175-Political Science Internship Credit Hours: 1 to 4